-With the recent easing off on government guidelines I will be returning to face-to-face working with some flexibility for online Zoom working.
+With the recent easing off on government guidelines I have now returned to face-to-face working with some flexibility for online Zoom working.
 Please email me to arrange a phone consultation

 I feel privileged to accompany people on their journey towards their desired goals and good mental health and my ethos is that through therapy we can increase self-awareness which ultimately gives a person more choices in life.

-I am a Psychodynamic Psychotherapist with over ten years experience working therapeutically with children, adolescents and adults who experience a wide range of difficulties.
-My passion and speciality is working with adults who feel they have long term difficulties with issues such as relationship problems, Anxiety and Depression, transitions in life (becoming a parent for example) and loss.
+I am a Psychodynamic Psychotherapist with over ten years of experience working therapeutically with children, adolescents and adults who experience a wide range of difficulties.
+My passion and speciality are in working with adults who feel they have long term difficulties with issues such as relationship problems, Anxiety and Depression, transitions in life (becoming a parent for example), loss and trauma.
 I have also years of experience working with adolescents and young people who struggle with mental health difficulties such as Depression and long-standing Anxiety and complex family dynamics.